robrap/new-relic-source-map-webpack-plugin/README.md

 # new-relic-source-map-webpack-plugin
-Upload source maps to new relic as part of your webpack build.
+Upload source maps to new relic as part of a webpack build.